GSA/openacr/docs/CLI.md

 ### Examples

-You can test the CLI with the following examples.
+You can test the CLI with the following examples:

 ```bash
 npx ts-node src/opat.ts validate -f tests/examples/valid.yaml # Output: Valid!